 It is an excellent idea to (i) regularly and habitually have meals together as a family at a table and (ii) have a weekly get-together in the form of an informal family meeting, and (iii) talk every night in person before going to sleep; and (iv) go and have fun [adventure] together somewhere outdoors.
 These times together (a) bonds, (b) show genuine interest and affection, (c) is the ideal platform and environment for discipline and guidelines.

 Take careful note that discipline is not to be confused with punishment.
 Punishment [correction] is a totally different issue than discipline [systematic, methodical order].
+It is vitally important to realize and apply the basic principle that a sound relationship and clear agreement must first exist before any punishment can be applied without evoking rebellion and rejection.
+Punishment should therefore only happen for the clear reason that a well defined, reasonable and rational line has been crossed intentionally.
 Punishment should not be uncontrolled or applied at random places and never be cruel, excessive, or to belittle or embarrass.
 The house should be a safe place associated with Love and care.
 Send (not shout) the child to the bathroom and let them wait [until you have cooled off].
 Then give a proportionate, controlled minimum force punishment.
 Let the child cry.
 Then wash the child’s face and sit him/her on your lap and lovingly explain your rationale.
 Let them understand what is acceptable/unacceptable and why.
 Be kind.